SLKone/SLKone.github.io/AI-Positioning.md

 **Use:** solve, implement, embed, operating judgment, the right tools, leverage, build, the capability stays with you, vendor-neutral, measurable, the same people start to finish.

+**Use with proof and specificity:** AI, the right tools, capability, automation, machine learning, advanced analytics, model, dashboard, playbook.

-**Drop:** "AI-enabled delivery firm," "uses AI better than anyone," "AI-powered," "AI-native," "deploy" and "deployment," "forward-deployed," "build around intelligence," em dashes, and over-reliance on "senior."
+**Drop:** "AI-enabled delivery firm," "uses AI better than anyone," "AI-powered," "AI-native," "deploy" and "deployment," "forward-deployed," "build around intelligence," em dashes, over-reliance on "senior," and generic phrases such as "AI where it helps" or "AI where it earns its place" when no workflow is named.

 **The lines that carry the position:**
 - "We are a business firm that uses AI, not an AI firm."